 The 35-minute work is comprised of four movements.
 It opens with “Glow,” an exploration of a wide gamut of colors and rhythms inspired by a dream of seeing gigantic light waves glowing in the dark.
 Every time the music reaches a climactic point, there is a more emotional and expansive one around the corner.
 “Indigo,” a meditative second movement, is a musical postcard from a walk in the forest one late summer night.
-A “retro” miniature “Seeker’s Scherzo” follows.
-It borrows from the Classical form while adding new turns and twists.
+A retro miniature called “Seeker’s Scherzo” follows.
+It borrows from the Classical form while adding new turns and twists, constantly seeking new orchestral colors.
 The finale, “Intermezzo – Allegro,” is a fierce rhapsody that begins with a warm and lyrical fugue.
 Once the “Allegro” is ignited, occasional touches of jazz syncopation and harmony are mixed with folksy Chinese tunes in perpetual motion.

 “Concerto for Orchestra” was commissioned by the Cincinnati Symphony Orchestra with generous support from Ann and Harry Santen.
 The recording of the work released on Fanfare Cincinnati was made possible by a generous gift from Mace Justice.